-Jargon buster: Stuff’s glossary guide to home cinema lingo
+Home theater A-Z: all the key jargon explained | Stuff

 Dolby Vision IQ

-The next stage in Dolby’s Vision HDR standard, Vision IQ tailors a screen’s HDR performance relative to the ambient light in your room using sensors in the screen itself.
+The next stage in Dolby’s Vision HDR standard, Vision IQ tailors a screen’s HDR performance relative to the ambient light in your home theater room using sensors in the screen itself.

 DTS:X